- Island-hopping through Mull, Iona and Skye on this easy-graded road cycling adventure.

 Day 5 – Raasay and Calum’s Road

-This morning we drive to the village of Sconser and travel across to the Island of Raasay, located between Skye and the Applecross Peninsula.
-Here we will cycle on the quiet single track roads, riding on the famous ‘Calum’s Road’, built single-handedly by a local crofter between the mid 1960s and the mid 1970s, with hand tools and a wheelbarrow.
+This morning we ride to Broadford followed by a short transfer to the village of Sconser and travel across to the Island of Raasay, located between Skye and the Applecross Peninsula.
+Here we will cycle on the quiet single track roads, visit the distillery and the famous ‘Calum’s Road’, built single-handedly by a local crofter between the mid 1960s and the mid 1970s, with hand tools and a wheelbarrow.

 Distance: 34km/ 21 miles, Ascent 850m/ 2788 ft